bxparks/AUniter/jenkins/README.md

 "Main > Manage Jenkins > Manage Plugins > Available".
 Then Filter by "blue ocean", select the plugin, and click "Install without restart".
 The download may take several minutes.

+As far as I can tell, Blue Ocean does not provide all the detailed information of the classic user interface but it looks a lot nicer.

 ### Email Notifications